qbit/deftly.net/posts/2016-05-31-why-i-run-openbsd.md

 prefer to forget.
 I have moved onto greener pastures and the knowledge of these programs no longer serves me.

-Simply configuring a wireless network on Linux became a huge hastle:
+Simply configuring a wireless network on Linux became a huge hassle:

 - **User**: Which tool do I use to configure my wireless? `ifconfig` doesn't seem to be able to help me.